 Split testing is the process of showing different versions of a page to different visitors.
 The performance of the different versions are measured and, if one out performs the other, it then becomes the new version of the site.
 Companies like Amazon and Google split test continuously and are always looking for improvements.

-An ongoing testing process
+Our split testing process

 - Hypothesis preparation – Actionable hypotheses based upon experience and insights from user testing or advanced analytics

 - Test variation creation – Creation of improved variations of your current pages.